theLIKImk/pid/README.md

 # PID.BAT
 Simple BAT script process management script
+It can help you manage multiple BAT script windows

 > [!TIP]
 > Do not include half-width spaces and parentheses in the path